dargmuesli/PowerShell-Lib/PowerShell-Lib/Docs/Get-DockerMachineStatus.md

 ```

 ## DESCRIPTION
-The "Get-DockerMachineStatus" cmdlet checks if the "docker-machine" command is available and if that's the case it gets the Docker Machine's status.
+The "Get-DockerMachineStatus" cmdlet gets the Docker Machine's status.

 ## EXAMPLES